belle2/basf2/framework/doc/development/tuppr.rst

 Preparation of payloads
 -----------------------

-Before requesting any changes of payloads the payload code needs to be prepared.
+Before requesting any changes of payloads, or introduction of new payloads, the the payload code needs to be prepared.
 Please create a pull request which contains the changes to the code which are required.
-In all cases we ask you to create a local database containing the new payload versions.
+In all cases you should create a local database containing the new payload versions.
 This is one text file containing a description of which payload is valid for which experiment and run range and the payloads themselves as root files named ``dbstore_${payloadName}_rev_${revision}.root`` where the revision number is just an alphanumeric string (the first few characters of the MD5 checksum of the payload file) to distinguish different versions.
 A local database file might look something like this: